Aishwarya11roy/Tumblr-Feed/README.md

 - [x] App populates the table view with data fetched from an API

-The following **optional** features are implemented:

-- [ ] App fetches posts from a different Tumblr blog
-- [ ] App has a refresh control to update the table view

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!